abhiWon/quality-gate/README.md

 As the Math.random() function relies on a weak pseudorandom number generator, this function should not be used for security-critical applications or for protecting sensitive data.
 In such context, a cryptographically strong pseudorandom number generator (CSPRNG) should be used instead.

+Limitations

+1] If no of lines of code is less than 20, the SonarCloud code analysis won't trigger the analysis.
+2] Need to ensure that the rule is added on master branch to ensure that only if the checks related to SonarCloud Code Analyis & SonarCloud Build are successful, user can merge the PR.